zetelight/final_project/README.md

-# Under Construction.
-It will be ready for final project
-# I just found a bug I will finish it tomorrow
-# the logic of login has some errors

 ## Final project: meeting time maker

 Snarf appointment data from a selection of a user's Google calendars with busy/free time options available